TheJuicePapi/updateme/README.md

 Simply download the file then copy and paste or move the python script into the desired location.
 Then once in the directory run the script using 'python3 updateme.py'

-To remove files use:  'sudo rm -r /yourfolderpath/updateme'

 -------------------------------